adamburgess/image-builder/README.md

 ### [aburgess/node:latest-npm and aburgess/node:lts-npm](https://hub.docker.com/r/aburgess/node)

 Base image: aburgess/node:latest or aburgess/note:lts
-Includes the latest version of npm and yarn.
+Includes the latest version of npm, yarn, and pnpm.
 Generally you build on this image, then have a final stage on the other image.

 ### [aburgess/docker:latest](https://hub.docker.com/r/aburgess/docker)